RawrRadioMouse/SLAE_study/SLAE_NOTES.md

     - Flat model
         - memory address is linear accross the address space, can access any memory directly
     - Segmented model
-        - use a legment selector and an offset in that segment to figure out how to access specific locations (MORE READING: https://superuser.com/questions/318804/understanding-flat-memory-model-and-segmented-memory-model)
+        - use a segment selector and an offset in that segment to figure out how to access specific locations (MORE READING: https://superuser.com/questions/318804/understanding-flat-memory-model-and-segmented-memory-model)
     - real-address mode model
         -